WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - **S3 Intelligent-Tiering**: this is **great for unknown or unpredictable access patterns**.
 Will **automatically place** your files in **most optimized storage option**.
 There is a **monthly cost for using this option**

+    - Within the Intelligent-Tiering there are **storages classes that resample the ones storage classes EXCEPT for no access charges**.

 - **tiers** apply to **object**, **not a bucket!**

 #### Performance